 4. Foods with DHA

 DHA is a fatty acid that helps your baby’s brain in developing properly.
 Experts recommend about 200 mg on a daily basis (5).
 You can find DHA in foods such as milk, eggs and juices.

 Consumption of folic acids is a must to every pregnant mother, before and during pregnancy.
 Folic acid supplementation during pregnancy helps support fetal development and reduce the risk of birth defects.
 During the first trimester, folic acid helps decrease the risk of defects of your baby’s neural tube.
 You can find folic acid in foods that include grains like oatmeal, collards or dark leafy vegetables and fruits like strawberries and oranges.
 You should get about 400-800mcg every day (6).

 6. Fiber-rich foods

+High-fiber foods such as whole grains, beans, and vegetables can help promote digestive health and prevent constipation during pregnancy.
 To prevent constipation, which is one of the common symptoms of the first trimester and may also be seen later in pregnancy, you should consume plenty of fiber-rich foods.
 You should include vegetables, fruits (fresh and dried), legumes and whole grains in your diet.
 Do not forget that the water in your digestive tract is rapidly absorbed by fiber, so drink plenty of water and other fluids to replenish your body.